In the previous tutorial you handled concurrency exceptions. This

 Table-per-hierarchy inheritance has now been implemented for the

-, and Instructor
+Person, Student, and Instructor classes.

 No comments: